Deepankar01/webc-component/docs/DETPayIFrame.md

 ## Type definitions
 TypeScript consumers can rely on the generated `dist/index.d.ts` which re-exports the `DETPayIFrame` class and the custom element typings included in [`src/types.d.ts`](../src/types.d.ts).
 This provides strong typing for events and helper methods.

+## Troubleshooting

+- Ensure `base-src` matches the origin hosting the DETPay iframe; otherwise `postToChild` calls are ignored to prevent cross-origin leakage.
+- A `det_pay:config_error` event indicates the client configuration could not be fetched.
+Check network requests to `DETPayBaseElement.APIUrl` and confirm the `client-id` is valid.
+- If `det_pay:height` events are emitted but the element does not resize, verify that no external CSS overrides the component `min-height` style applied when messages are received.